LRitzdorf/GitTraining/README.md

 on it otherwise.
 I've set this original repo so that only I can change it, so you won't be able to work on it directly.

+Here are some changes.
+Oops, we accidentally started working from `main` instead of the proper feature branch!
+We should rebase these changes onto that feature branch.